stefanbirkner/system-rules/README.md

 The basic coding style is described in the [EditorConfig](http://editorconfig.org/) file `.editorconfig`.

-Fishbowl supports [Travis CI](https://travis-ci.org/) for continuous integration.
+System Rules supports [Travis CI](https://travis-ci.org/) for continuous integration.
 Your pull request will be automatically build by Travis CI.